 Theravance is a biopharmaceutical company with a pipeline of internally discovered product candidates and strategic collaborations with pharmaceutical companies.
-Theravance is focused on the discovery, development and commercialization of small molecule medicines across a number of therapeutic areas including respiratory disease, bacterial infections, and central nervous system (CNS)/pain.
-The Company's key programs include: RELOVAIRTM, LAMA/LABA ('719/vilanterol (VI)) and MABA (Bifunctional Muscarinic Antagonist-Beta2 Agonist), each partnered with GlaxoSmithKline plc, (GSK), and its oral Peripheral Mu Opioid Receptor Antagonist (PμMA) program.
-By leveraging its proprietary insight of multivalency to drug discovery, Theravance is pursuing a best-in-class strategy designed to discover superior medicines in areas of significant unmet medical need.
+We are focused on the discovery, development and commercialization of small molecule medicines across a number of therapeutic areas including respiratory disease, bacterial infections, and central nervous system (CNS)/pain.
+Our key programs include: RELOVAIRTM, LAMA/LABA ('719/vilanterol (VI)) and MABA (Bifunctional Muscarinic Antagonist-Beta2 Agonist), each partnered with GlaxoSmithKline plc (GSK), and our oral Peripheral Mu Opioid Receptor Antagonist (P $\mu$ MA) program.
+By leveraging our proprietary insight of multivalency to drug discovery, we are pursuing a best-in-class strategy designed to discover superior medicines in areas of significant unmet medical need.

-Our net loss was \$25.0 million in the second quarter and \$47.7 million in the first six months of 2011, compared with \$20.8 million and \$43.3 million for the same periods in 2010, respectively.
-Total operating expenses were \$30.1 million in the second quarter and \$57.7 million in the first six months of 2011, compared with \$25.7 million and \$52.5 million for the same periods in 2010, respectively.
-Cash, cash equivalents and marketable securities totaled \$283.9 million at June 30, 2011, a decrease of \$25.7 million since December 31, 2010.
-The decrease was primarily due to cash used in operations, partially offset by net proceeds of \$10.3 million received from our private placements of common stock to an affiliate of GSK.
+Our net loss was \$30.6 million in the third quarter and \$78.3 million in the first nine months of 2011, compared with \$21.2 million and \$64.6 million for the same periods in 2010, respectively.
+Total operating expenses were \$35.6 million in the third quarter and \$93.3 million in the first nine months of 2011, compared with \$25.1 million and \$77.7 million for the same periods in 2010, respectively.
+Cash, cash equivalents and marketable securities totaled \$265.2 million at September 30, 2011, a decrease of \$44.5 million since December 31, 2010.
+The decrease was primarily due to cash used in operations, partially offset by net proceeds of \$12.3 million received from our private placements of common stock to an affiliate of GSK, and a \$3.0 million milestone payment received from GSK for the initiation of a Phase 1 combination study in the MABA program, and \$2.1 million royalty revenue from VIBATIV® sales.